 WHITE (6)

-White teams will play each WHITE team once, each Red team once and 5 Blue teams once (16 games)
+WHITE teams will play each WHITE team once, each RED team once and eash BLUE team once (16 games)

-Blue teams will play home and home within their division and 4/5 White teams once (16 games with 2 teams playing 17 games)
+BLUE teams will play home and home within their division and each WHITE team once (14 games)

 Moving forward, divisions will be continue to be reshuffled every year.
 The winner of the White division will swap divisions with the 6th place Red division team.
 The winner of the Blue division will swap divisions with the 6th place White division team.